Tell us a little bit about yourself and what you do.

 Is there anyone you’d ideally like to collaborate with?

-If we are talking about dreams, I want to work with Adidas one day.
+If we are talking about dreams, I want to work with Nike one day.
 It would be so fun to design sneakers and sweatsuits.

 But realistically in the near future I am going to start a collection of artist editions t-shirts.
 I want to organize a group of artists and provide them with material, have them make their mark on it, return it to me, and I’ll piece it together.
 I’m curious to see the variety of tees created through this collaboration.